bentau19/NetFlix-Mitkadem-MEG-BNO/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### updates:
+- pogram now running on New Node.js server , using RESTful API and mongoDB data base.
+- old server now is use as recommendation system.
 - The recommendation server is now using a thread pool instead of multi-threading (3 threads).
-- New Node.js server.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-### Each command in the recomend systum was encapsulated as a separate class to adhere to the Command Design Pattern.
+### Each command in the recommendation system was encapsulated as a separate class to adhere to the Command Design Pattern.

 Application Commands:
 - help: Provides a list and explanation of all available commands in the application.